CedarsDSN/Galaxy_tutorial_scRNAseq_analysis/docs/Secondary analysis/Quality control of single-cell results.rst

 * For the following tool, "Scater: Calculate QC metrics", provide the output from the "DropletUtils" tool.
 Click "Execute"

 * The tool "SCEasy Converter" - select "Loom to AnnData" and provide the loom output data from the "Scater: Calculate QC metrics" tool

+**Quality filter thresholding**

+We have three plots that could help in filtering your single-cell RNA-seq dataset

+* Violin plot of total_counts - A violin plot of the distribution of UMIs versus the sample name

+* Violin plot of n_genes_by_counts - A violin plot of the distribution of the number of genes versus the sample name

+* Violin plot of pct_counts_mito - A violin plot of the number of genes versus the sample name